ronaldcard/fizzbuzz/README.md

 ## Goals
 ### Traditional Imperative Style
-I wanted to first accomplish this kata using a traditional imperative style, in Kotlin.
+I wanted to first accomplish this TDD Kata using a traditional imperative style, in Kotlin.
-This generally means a series of conditionals using Kotlin syntax.
+This generally means a series of conditionals using Kotlin syntax such as:
 ```
 fun fizzBuzz(number: Int): String {
     return when {